Leehoang-0405/Donor_Analytics/README.md

 ┣ 📄 MIS784_A3_Group60_Query.docx # SQL and analytical queries used for analysis
 ┗ 📄 README.md # This file

-markdown
-Copy code

----

-## 🚀 How to Use

-### 1. Review the Queries
-Open `MIS784_A3_Group60_Query.docx` to explore the SQL and analytical queries used for segmentation, churn analysis, and channel performance.

-### 2. Read the Report
-`MIS784_A3_Group60_Report.docx` provides the complete analysis, findings, and strategic recommendations written for a non-technical audience.

----

 ## 📈 Key Analytical Components